Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Introduction

 \section{Introduction}

-In this paper we investigate and discuss the behavior of the linear superiorization (LinSup) methodology for various different condition numbers and compare it to the behavior of multiple linear optimization solvers.
-We set up differently conditioned linear optimization problems in a manner that keeps them structurally similar in order to keep them comparable to each other.
-Then we solve these problems with the introduced superiorization methodology and with established implementations of the simplex algorithm and an interior point method.
-We compare the necessary runtimes in problems with multiple dimensions and discuss the observed effects.
-We show experimentally that superiorization is rather robust in comparison to scipy's simplex implementations observing both faster runtimes and better objective function values.
+In this paper we investigate experimentally and discuss the behavior of the linear superiorization (LinSup) methodology for various different condition numbers and compare it to the behavior of several linear programming (LP) solvers.
+The paper is in the spirit of \cite{linsup} and contains a follow-up analysis regarding the impact of condition numbers on the runtime of the respective algorithms.

+We set up linear programming problems with different condition numbers of the linear constraints in a manner that keeps the problems structurally similar in order to enable the comparative experimental study.
+Then we apply to these problems the LinSup superiorization method and some established implementations of the simplex algorithm and an interior point method.

+Imposing stopping rules that are fair toward all algorithms, we compare the outputs on problems with increasing condition numbers and on problems with increasing dimensions.